-According to Goodreads, about one-third of the the books that I read in a year are a biography or memoir.
-Celebrities lead very interesting but also very human lives, and a memoir is a great format in which to tell stories about the business or their own personal struggles that they can share with the world.
+According to Goodreads, about one-third of the books I read in a year are biographies or memoirs.
+Celebrities lead interestingly human lives, and a memoir is a great format to tell stories about the business or their own personal struggles that they can share with the world.

 A famous name can get a reader to pick up the book, but a good writer can keep a reader from putting it down.
 Comedians are natural storytellers, but even serious actors have been known to produce a great memoir or two.
 Below is a list of 10 books by famous people that I recommend if you are a fan of celebrity memoirs or are looking for something interesting and inspiring to read.